Taebaek Line: Upgrade

+In September 2006, the construction of a 14.3km double-track railway between Jecheon and Ipseok-ri began to cope with the increasing amount of cement transport.
+The project, which has been under construction for seven years, cost 387.4 billion won and opened on November 14, 2013.

 Operation

-In passenger traffic, the Taebaek Line is served by Mugunghwa-ho cross-country trains.
-In the timetable valid from December 15, 2010, six pairs of daily trains run along the entire length of the line, reinforced by a seventh pair on Fridays to Sundays, with Jecheon–Taebaek travel times between 1 hour 49 minutes and 1 hour 58 minutes, depending on the number of stops.
-These trains connect Cheongnyangni Station in the capital Seoul and Gangneung Station on Korea's east coast, using sections of the connecting Jungang and Yeongdong Lines to reach the Taebaek Line.
-The Cheongnyangni–Taebaek travel time is between 3 hours 45 minutes and 4 hours 12 minutes, depending on the number of stops.
+For passenger transportation, the Taebaek Line is operated by Mugunghwa-ho.
+According to the timetable, which is effective from Sept.
+26, 2024, it will run about five round trips along the entire route from Monday to Sunday, with travel time ranging from 1 hour 42 minutes to 1 hour 44 minutes depending on the number of stops.
+Only four round trips will reach the Taebaek Line by connecting Cheongnyangni Station in the capital Seoul with Donghae station on the east coast of Korea.
+The Cheongnyangni-Taebaek travel time ranges from 3 hours 16 minutes to 3 hours 42 minutes depending on the number of stops.

 The Jecheon–Mindungsan section is also served by two pairs of daily trains running between Jecheon and Auraji on the Jeongseon Line.
 On every 2nd, 7th, 12th, 17th, 22nd and 27th day of the month, one of these train pairs is extended to run between Cheongnyangni and Auraji as the "Jeongseon 5-Day Market Train", to transport passengers to and from the Jeongseon 5-Day Market.

 In 1998, Korean National Railroad (today Korail) introduced special tourist trains operating in the winter months, identified by a snowflake decoration, which enjoyed great popularity.
 Most of these trains also traverse the Taebaek Line.
 By the 2009/2010 season, the offer expanded to a dozen different tour packages, including trips to single destinations combined with local excursions, as well as round trips in the Taebaek Mountains along the Jungang, Taebaek, Jeongseon and Yeongdong Lines.

 According to Korail's plans in 2009, travel times on the Taebaek Line are to be reduced after 2013 with the future series version of the Tilting Train Express.
+However, the deployment of the Tilting Train Express was canceled, and from September 1, 2023, a new train called ITX-MAUM was replaced by a one-way round trip.

 The line is also carries significant freight transport.
 The line was originally built primarily to serve coal mines along it, but coal transport declined in the nineties when the government rationalised the coal industry and closed down mines in the region.
 In the 2000s, cement transport from Ssangyong brings significant freight traffic to the line.

 July 22, 2014, two passenger trains collided head-on between Taebaek and Mungok stations, killing one person and injuring 92 others.
 It was suspected that one of them missed a traffic signal.
 The accident occurred on a single-track railway and a tourist train was supposed to have temporarily stopped to let a commuter train leave.